 Things get a little more tricky when we look at modern vehicles, because the head unit controls a lot more than just the stereo.
 In these cases, you can make things easier for yourself by choosing a head unit that supports an iDatalink Maestro, which will help you keep all of your vehicle’s functionality, even when the stock head unit has been replaced.

-Getting an aftermarket head unit is one of the best upgrades you can make to your car’s audio, and beyond that, they take care of a lot more than just sound these days.
+Getting an aftermarket double DIN head unit is one of the best upgrades you can make to your car’s audio, and beyond that, they take care of a lot more than just sound these days.
 This is your interface to your vehicle, and your connection to the world.
 And a double DIN can be so much more enjoyable than a single DIN head unit.

 It bridges the gap between your phone and your car.
 When you’re already putting in the work to research and build your car stereo system, why not opt for a flagship head unit to complement it?